xinsys/handbook/_pages/policies/employee-assistance-program.md

 ---
-title: GSA's Employee Assistance Program (EAP)
+title: Employee Assistance Program (EAP)
 ---

 EAPs offer cost-free, **confidential** employee counseling, and referral to community treatment and/or professional service, as appropriate.